CBurruss/penguins/README.md

 ## What's Inside

-If we look at the penguins package, we can group its utilities into three main categories — core functionality, acutis methods, and verb functions.
+If we look at the penguins package, we can group its utilities into four main categories — 1) core functionality, 2) acutis methods, 3) verb functions, and 4) helper functions.

-### Core functionality
+### 1. Core functionality

 At its core, penguins provides a dplyr-flavored interface for polars through two main features:

  - The pipe operator `>>` — enables function function chaining akin to R's `|>` pipe
  - The symbolic placeholder `_` — acts as a helper by standing in for two main use cases:
       1. DataFrame references in method calls — e.g. `df >> _.head(5)`
       2. Column references in verb expressions — e.g. `df >> select(_.col)`

-### Acutis methods
+### 2. Acutis methods

 Unlike its more principled pandas counterpart (siuba), penguins takes the [careless] liberty of extending polars objects with both implicit and explicit methods!
 Each of these were ported from my [acutis](https://github.com/CBurruss/acutis) R package and provide handy functionality for typical data processsing and handling.